elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- Warning!
+- Beware!
-- I scream a warning from the watchtower.
+- I sound the alarm from the watchtower.
 - Closer!
 - This way!
 - the soft and slow voice of a bad harvest and unexpected rain